Harlinn/Harlinn.Windows/Harlinn.Math/Documentation/Math/Math/FMA.md

 ## See also

-- `TwoProd`, `TwoSum` — helpers that return value plus rounding error for improved numerical accuracy.
+- `TwoProd`, `TwoSum` ï¿½ helpers that return value plus rounding error for improved numerical accuracy.
-- `FMAAdjustUp`, `FMAAdjustDown` — variants used when interval arithmetic adjustments are needed.
+- `FMAAdjustUp`, `FMAAdjustDown` ï¿½ variants used when interval arithmetic adjustments are needed.

 ---